ZeusNetworkHQ/orpheus/README.md

 - Provides a secure way to store zBTC in a custodial vault
 - Allows users to retrieve their zBTC when needed
-- Enables temporary storage without initiating a full withdrawal to Bitcoin

 #### When to Use